This page covers Java’s integration with native certificate stores.

 It also applies to any other language that can run on the JVM (e.g. Scala, Groovy, Clojure, Ruby).

-Java has keystores and truststores.
-Of the two, we are interested in truststores.
+s.
+Of the two, we are interested in truststore

 These Java properties can be made persistent by setting an environment variable in your shell profile: